GitauHarrison/notes/cron_jobs_in_flask.md

 The last part involves applying the same redirection for `stderr` that was configured for `stdout`.The "2" and the "1" reference the file handle numbers for `stderr` and `stdout` respectively.

+Ensure you save the changes by pressing "Ctrl + X" then type "y" for "yes" before pressing "Enter".

 Once this job is executed, there will be a new file inside the `logs` sub-folder to show the status of the execution.

 |        Task         | Description   |